A Matter of Balance

 Founded in 1950, the National Council on Aging (NCOA) is dedicated to improving the health and independence of older persons and increasing their continuing contributions to communities, society, and future generations.
 NCOA is a 501(c)3 organization located in Washington, DC.

-At the heart of NCOA is a national network of more than 14,000 organizations and leaders that work with us to achieve our mission.
-NCOA’s 3,800 members include senior centers, area agencies on aging, adult day service centers, and faith-based service organizations, senior housing facilities, employment services, consumer groups and leaders from academia, and business.
+At the heart of NCOA is a national network of more than 14,000 organizations and program providers that work with us to achieve our mission.
+NCOA’s 3,800 members include senior centers, area agencies on aging, adult day service centers, and faith-based service organizations, senior housing facilities, employment services, consumer groups and program providers from academia, and business.

 A number of publications are available on healthy aging at the National Institute on Aging’s Information Center site.
 Including: